kumahq/kuma/docs/madr/decisions/005-policy-matching.md

 ```

 When several targetRefs select the same outbound,
-corresponding confs are merged in the order they're presented in the "to" array:
+corresponding confs are merged in the order they're presented in the "to" array
+(bottom ones have more priority over the top ones):

 "backend" outbound is selected by 3 targetRefs